Standard Collection Parameters

 - Date-time.
-In V3, all date time values are in ISO-8601 format, as specified in RFC 3339 - Date and Time on the Internet: Timestamps (opens new window).
+In V3, all date time values are in ISO-8601 format, as specified in RFC 3339 - Date and Time on the Internet: Timestamps.

-The syntax of V3 filters is similar to, but not exactly the same as, that specified by the SCIM standard.
-Some key differences are
+The V3 filter syntax is similar to, but not exactly the same as, that specified by the SCIM standard.
+These are some key differences:

 - A slightly different set of supported operators

 - Case-sensitivity of operators.
-All V3 filter operators are in lowercase; it is illegal to specify "EQ" instead of "eq".
+All V3 filter operators are in lowercase; specifying "EQ" instead of "eq" is not allowed.